shuhaimiao/RAG-Forge/README.md

 **1. Setup the Environment:**
 * Use the `docker-compose.yml` to launch Milvus, Ollama, and the main application container.
-* Pull required models via Ollama: `nomic-embed-text` for embeddings and `llama3` for generation.
+* Pull required models via Ollama: `dengcao/Qwen3-Embedding-0.6B:Q8_0` for embeddings and `qwen3:1.7b` for generation.

 **2. Implement the Ingestion Pipeline (`src/ingestion/ingest.py`):**
 * **Focus:** Start with a single document type (e.g., Markdown files containing best practices) placed in the `/data` directory.